- Travel and Places»

 Holiday Lights on Prince Street

-In about a half mile, keep your eye out for a rather large display on the left.
+Back on Prince Street headed south, keep your eye out for a rather large display on the left.
 You'll see a lighted Santa and his reindeer on the roof.
 The fence posts along Prince Street have been turned into red candles with lighted snowflakes for flames.

 This house has a nice, integrated look which uses just a few colors and makes for a cheery and tasteful display.
+Keep heading south on Prince to see the next display.

 Display on Prince Street